node flow

 - reference flow (optional)

-- data flow (for data nodes)
+- payload flow (for payload nodes)

 Relationship to snapshots